-9. Michael Silverstein, in conversation, suggests the following formulation: the particle la and its functional relatives in other languages, which mark a proposition (appropriately modalized) as originating with or vouched for by someone other than the speaker, create a new frame, "a perspective that projects the illocutionary relation between some [implicated] other(s) and the addressee of the actual message."
+10 Michael Silverstein, in conversation, suggests the following formulation: the particle la (and its functional relatives in other languages), which mark a proposition (appropriately modalized) as originating with or vouched for by someone other than the speaker, create a new frame: "a perspective that projects the illocutionary relation between some [implicated] other(s) and the addressee of the actual message."
 See also Irvine (this volume), Hanks (this volume), and Haviland (1987a, 1991).
-Since the actual speaker may or may not be included in the purview of this implicated other, la can also have a softening force (in commands, for instance).
+Since the actual speaker may or may not be included in the purview of this implicated other, la also can have a softening force, in commands for instance.

-10. See Laughlin (1977:94), who describes a venerable Zinacantec storyteller as follows: "Quite deliberately he neglected to add the particle la which indicates that the story was only hearsay, for he wants you to know that he was there at the time of the creation."
+See Laughlin (1977:94), who describes a venerable Zinacantec storyteller as follows: "Quite deliberately he neglected to add the particle la which indicates that the story was only hearsay, for he wants you to know that he was there at the time of the creation."